volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

   This is one of the reasons why legacy code is produced, because finding the most elegant solutions requires a certain amount of knowledge.

 ## Read the documentation

+*Documentation is a gift.
+Make sure you open it, read it and use it.*

+Documentation is the only resource that covers all aspects of the technology.

+You will never learn as much by browsing through articles or viewing tutorials, as by simply reading the documentation from start to finish.

+Developers often only refer to the documentation when they encounter some bugs for which no solutions are offered with stackoverflow.

 ## Write tests